 In the Old Testament, all appearances of 'el, 'elohim, or 'eloah have been translated "God," except where the context demands the translation "god(s)."
 We have generally rendered the tetragrammaton (YHWH) consistently as "the LORD," utilizing a form with small capitals that is common among English translations.
 This will distinguish it from the name 'adonai, which we render "Lord."
 When 'adonai and YHWH appear together, we have rendered it "Sovereign LORD."
 This also distinguishes 'adonai YHWH from cases where YHWH appears with 'elohim, which is rendered "LORD God."
-When YH (the short form of YHWH) and YHWH appears ogether, we have rendered it "LORD GOD."
-When YHWH appears with the term tseba'oth, we have rendered it "LORD of Heaven's Armies" to translate the meaning of the name.
+When YH (the short form of YHWH) and YHWH appear together, we have rendered it "LORD of Heaven's Armies" to translate the meaning of the name.
 In a few cases, we have utilized the transliteration, Yahweh, when the personal character of the name is being invoked in contrast to another divine name or the name of some other god (for example, see Exodus 3:15; 6:2-3).

 In the Gospels and Acts, the Greek word christos has normally been translated as "Messiah" when the context assumes a Jewish audience.
 When a Gentile audience can be assumed (which is consistently the case in the Epistles and Revelation), christos has been translated as "Christ."
-The Greek word kurios is consistently translated "Lord," except that it is translated "Lord" wherever the New Testament text explicitly quotes from the Old Testament, and the text there has it in small capitals.
+The Greek word kurios is consistently translated "Lord," except that it is translated "LORD" wherever the New Testament text explicitly quotes from the Old Testament, and the text there has it in small capitals.